Our2020View/Our2020View.github.io/rearmirror.md

 So far, so good.
 It is really nice to be able to see directly behind us again.

+NEW INfO - It looks like an engineering company in the US has developed a software dongle that uses the Sprinter's OBD II port to hack into the MBUX system of the new Sprinters to allow full time use of the rear view camera.
+With a one time installation for a unique VIN number, this dongle allows you to bypass the speed limit restricting the use of the rear view camera.
+If you are not going to miss navigation or radio info, maybe this would work for you?

+<a href = "https://www.youtube.com/watch?v=1xceptQYac0 " target="_blank">MBUX Full Time Rear View Picture </a>

 <br>

 [Back to Our RV Modifications](/ourmods/)